watem-sedem/watem-sedem/docs/input.rst

         target col = 20
         target row = 19

-These lines are added to the ini-file.
-Note that the amount of sections with forced routing vectors is defined by the variable :ref:`Number of forced routing <nrforcedrouting>`
+Note that the amount of sections with forced routing vectors has to be defined with the variable :ref:`Number of forced routing <nrforcedrouting>`

 .. _calibrationparamters: